DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 }
 ```

-Declaring your variables here in what I will call the "class scope" means that the var can be accessed anywhere within this script.
+Declaring your variables here in what we will call the "class scope" means that the var can be accessed anywhere within this script.
 It also means that it will only be declared once when our game object with this script is loaded into the game.
 Remembering that we need to [attach this script to an object in our game](./2%20CodeStructure.md#adding-scripts-to-objects), the class `DiceGameTemplate` will only be created this once.
 In turn those two variables are only declared once.\
 Here we've used `int` as the type because it makes sense for a "health" value and 50 is just an arbitrary starting point.\
 That's a fine starting point and does what we needed to do in the first part of the breakdown of our problem.